zhaniyazh/EventSpaceApp_19P/README.md

 This project is a web-based booking system designed for educational institutions and co-working spaces.
 It allows users to visually select a room, choose a time slot, and confirm a reservation—all while preventing double bookings.
 Users also receive an email confirmation for successful bookings.

 ## **Problem Statement**
 Manual room reservation processes often lead to scheduling conflicts, time wastage, and poor resource management.
-Without a centralized digital system, users may double-book spaces or lack clarity on availability.
-EventSpace solves this issue with a modern, easy-to-use interface that automates availability checks, confirms reservations, and eliminates errors.
+Without a centralized digital system, users may lack clarity on availability.
+EventSpace solves this issue with a modern, easy-to-use interface that automates confirms reservations and eliminates errors.

 ## **Objectives**
 - To create an intuitive, conflict-free room reservation interface